Concepts

 To allow traffic to access a backend CVM instance passing through a CLB instance, the traffic from the public network needs to be allowed both on the backend CVM and CLB security groups.
 We recommend only allowing the access traffic from a CLB VIP over the public network on the backend CVM security group first, and then allowing public network access IPs on the CLB security group as needed.

-### I have configured a CLB instance with a listener and bound the listener to a backend CVM instance, but why there is no CLB monitoring information when the domain name is resolved to the IP of the backend CVM instance and the domain name is being accessed?
+I have configured a CLB instance with a listener and bound the listener to a backend CVM, and resolved a domain name to the IP of the backend CVM.
+But when the domain name is accessed, no monitor data are displayed.

-There will be monitoring information if the domain name is accessed through the CLB instance.
+Only the traffic going through CLB will be monitored.
 You can resolve the domain name to the VIP of the CLB instance and access the domain name to view the CLB monitoring information.

-### I have not created an 843 listener, but why I can successfully run the command `Telnet` for connection?
+I have not created an 843 listener, but I can successfully run the command Telnet for connection.